This home has an orderly yard.

 - Fences cannot have broken, loose, damaged, removed, or missing parts.

 Residents are required to shovel sidewalks within 24 hours of snow accumulating.
-If a sidewalk is not completely cleared of snow and the City shovels or applies ice melt, there will be a cost to the property owner.
-The City will shovel driveways and sidewalks if they are buried by snowplowing after residents have cleared them.
-If your cleared driveway or sidewalk is covered by a snowplow, report it to the Streets Department at 970-221-6615.
+If a sidewalk is not completely cleared of snow and ice, the City may hire a contractor to do the work.
+The cost of this, in addition to a city fee will be billed to the property owner.
+The City will shovel driveway entrances and sidewalks if they are covered by a City snowplow after residents have cleared them.
+If your cleared driveway or sidewalk is covered by a City snowplow, report it to the Streets Department at 970-221-6615.
 View Sec.
 20-102.

 |Enforcement Timeframe for Most Violations|